evidentlyai/evidently/docs/book/get-started/oss_quickstart_llm.md

 # 4. Use LLM as a judge (Optional)

-This is optional.
-To run this eval, you need an OpenAI key.
+To run this, you'll need an OpenAI key.

-**Pass the OpenAI key**.
-It is recommended to pass the key as an environment variable.
+Set the OpenAI key (it's best to pass it as an environment variable).
 [See Open AI docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for best practices.

 ```python
 ## import os
 ## os.environ["OPENAI_API_KEY"] = "YOUR KEY"
 ```

-Run a new Report that will also include the `DeclineLLMEval`.
-This evaluation checks whether the response contains a polite denial.
-It will return am "OK" or "Denial" label with an explanation.
-This evaluator will use LLM-as-a-judge (defaults to `gpt-4o-mini`) with a template Evidently prompt.
+Run a Report with the new `DeclineLLMEval`.
+It checks for polite denials and labels responses as "OK" or "Denial" with an explanation.

+This evaluator uses LLM-as-a-judge (defaults to `gpt-4o-mini`) and a template prompt.

 ```python
 text_evals_report = Report(metrics=[